Common Types of Truck Accidents in Fort Worth

 Contact Coby L. Wooten, Attorney at Law, P.C. today

 There's no one way to approach handling a truck accident, no matter the cause or type of crash.
 Even the most minor of truck accidents can leave accident victims with injuries that take years to recover from physically and financially.
 With so much at stake, it's important you have an experienced truck accident lawyer on your side who can take on big trucking companies and their insurance representatives.
 Coby L. Wooten, Attorney at Law, P.C. is a Fort Worth truck accident attorney who puts injury victims' needs first.
 Your case is about more than just money.
 It's about justice.
 It's about holding negligent parties responsible for their actions.
 Attorney Wooten gives honest answers to difficult questions.
 Case results matter here - and so do you.
 Contact us today.
-Call (866) 408-0940 to schedule an appointment at our Fort Worth or Dallas office locations.
+Call (866) 408-0940 to schedule an appointment at our Fort Worth office.
 Your initial consultation is free.
 And since we work on a contingency fee, you don't have to pay a truck accident lawyer in Fort Worth a dime unless we win your case.